mushon/nibal/en.md

 {.meta}
 [](svg/#warehouse_bureij2.svg/-4.73,0.63,16.15/+nibal_xray)
 [](bg:blank)
-Badly injured, Nibal managed to call for help among the ruins and was taken to the hospital.
+Nibal was badly injured but managed to call for help and was taken to the hospital.

 {.testimony typewriter}